 There are only two reasons to work for a living, and I believe both are necessary conditions: fun and money.
 Who wants to be a slave, working like a dog and hating every minute, just to put food on the table?
 The opposite is only marginally better - having a great time, but not having the means to survive.

 Everyone has different fun and money needs.
 Donald Trump might need an annual 8 figure income to be happy, whereas others are satisfied in the low 5s.
 Success of a consulting business (and in life) starts with an introspective, soul searching analysis of your own psyche.
 What do you want?
 How do you get from where you are, to where you want to be?

 Even the smallest consulting company needs a vision to march to, something you can use as a yardstick to plan and measure against.
 Though everyone loves to hate Microsoft, I have enormous respect for Bill Gates.
 He defined a vision and spent years pursuing it.
 His dream of a GUI yielded the abysmal Windows 1.0, followed by the equally useless 2.0.
 But Gates kept at it, following his dream, and eventually producing versions that have quite simply taken the world by storm.
-A lesser man might have given up after the first or second debacle.
+A lesser man might have given up after the

 A reasonable consulting vision might be to generate a reliable $90k income.
 Another might be to grow the firm to lawyer-like status, with the founder just living off the fruits of the labors of hired guns.
 Either way, the vision must be specific, so you can develop a reasonable plan to attain it.
 You'll surely guess wrong about many things, but the right goal lets you periodically stop, access progress, and implement new plans as needed.

 Far too many consultants have no firm goal, and thus drift along, never achieving much success.
 Know where you are going, develop a plan to get their, and implement it.
 Regularly monitor your progress and take action to get back on course, for even the best planners make massive mistakes.